Measuring gravitational lensing time delays with quantum information processing: Observation proposal: M dwarf flares

 The prospects are even better for next-generation extremely large telescopes like the currently under construction Extremely Large Telescope \cite{Padovani2023}.
-With a collecting area of 978 m$^2$, the per-flare photon yield would be $\approx 426$ for signal photons and $\approx 677$ for background photons.
-We see from Fig. \ref{fig:conf_vs_n} that this value means that photons \textit{from a single flare} are sufficient for us to measure $\Delta t$ with $> 95\%$ confidence.
-This would enable the observation of lensing events with duration at least $\approx 1.5$ days, or by Eq. \ref{eq:teval}, lens masses above $\approx 0.2 M_\text{Jup}$.
+With a collecting area of 978 m$^2$, the per-flare photon yield for a 1-minute (2-minute) flare would be $\approx 426$ ($\approx 852$) for signal photons and $\approx 677$ ($\approx 1352$) for background photons.
+We see from Fig. \ref{fig:conf_vs_n} that in this scenario, photons \textit{from a single $1$-minute flare} are sufficient to measure $\Delta t$ with $> 70\,\%$ confidence for $T/t_c=10^6$, and a \emph{single 2-minute flare} would enable $\Delta t$-measurement for $T/t_c > 10^8$ with $>95\%$ confidence.
+This would enable the observation of lensing events with duration at least $\approx 1.5$ days, or by Eq.~\eqref{eq:teval}, lens masses above $\approx 0.2 M_\text{Jup}$.
 Note that much below this mass, the events would become so short that it would be challenging for microlensing surveys to identify that microlensing is occurring in time for us to reorient our telescope.
-As such, increasing the collecting area of the telescope does not appreciable improve upon the lower mass limit.
+As such, increasing the collecting area of the telescope does not appreciably improve upon the lower mass limit.

 We see that with existing and near-future telescopes, our proposed method could potentially measure the mass of lenses with masses greater than roughly that of Jupiter.
 The mass range of isolated objects near and above $M_\text{Jup}$ is an exceptionally interesting range to explore, as it is currently poorly understood whether the dominant contribution in this mass range arises from free-floating planets or sub-stellar objects \cite{MiretRoig2023}.
 Above $13 \,M_\text{Jup}$, the majority of nonluminous lenses would be dim brown dwarfs that are otherwise unobservable, providing a unique way of building a brown dwarf mass function at Galactic distances.
 Above $\approx 0.1 M_\odot$, direct mass measurements of observed stellar lenses would allow better calibration of mass-luminosity relations as well as the discovery and characterization of compact objects such as neutron stars and white dwarfs.
 Finally, at super-solar masses ($M\gtrsim M_\odot$), this technique would provide the opportunity to measure the masses of isolated black holes in the mass range probed by LIGO's observation of black hole mergers \cite{LIGO2023BHCatalogue}.
 Note that observations of this duration would also provide a complementary measurement that would help further break lensing degeneracies, even if, for these longer events, orbital parallax can be detected in the light curve.
 This technique would also enable the direct mass measurement of primordial black holes \cite{Carr1974,Carr2020} and other hypothesized macroscopic dark matter candidates if the dark matter is in fact composed of such objects.
 As such, if successful, the application of this technique as a follow-up strategy for microlensing surveys would provide the opportunity to do interesting science across many different sub-fields of astronomy.
 Additionally, as mentioned above, even a non-detection would provide new insight into the temperature and spatial scale of flare emission regions on M dwarfs.